eclecticiq/OpenTAXII/docs/docker.rst

       links:
         - db:db

-This configuration starts two containers: 'opentaxii' and 'db', creates the given collections and services, and adds a user for authentication.
+This configuration starts two containers: ``opentaxii`` and ``db``, creates the given collections and services, and adds a user for authentication.

 .. rubric:: Next steps